Decentralidia/Rebuttal/Readme.md

 # Reviewer 1

-Thanks for your valuable review and comments.
+Thank you for your valuable comments and suggestions on our submission.
 We aim to thoroughly comprehend your questions and concerns and address them to the best of our ability in the following paragraphs.
+Nevertheless, please ask without hesitation if you have any additional concerns or questions.

 ***

-### Pros and Cons
+### Regarding Pros and Cons

 In this part, we will address some of your mentioned concerns not covered in the questions and answers, and the remaining points will be discussed in subsequent parts.